ggreer/geoff.greer.fm/questions.md

 ### [Neutron Lifetime Puzzle](https://en.wikipedia.org/wiki/Free_neutron_decay#Neutron_lifetime_puzzle)

 What is the half life of free neutrons?
 One experiment yields a mean lifetime of 14 minutes and 39 seconds.
 Another experiment yields 14 minutes and 48 seconds.
 The error margins for these experiments do not overlap.

+### Software Rot

+Why does [software rot](https://en.wikipedia.org/wiki/Software_rot)?
+That is: the more mature a piece of software becomes, the harder it is to re-adapt to new circumstances.
+Eventually, the piece of software requires costly rewrites and refactors.
+Often this is more difficult than starting from scratch.

+This phenomenon has been known for half a century, yet there seems to be no consensus on how to solve it.
+Eliminating software rot would create *trillions* of dollars of wealth.
+Most of my colleagues either don't recognize this problem, don't think it solveable, or use it to justify their own dogmas about correct programming languages and development methods.
+You'd think that if *one* software company in the world got this right, they'd dominate the industry (or their practices would be copied by everyone else).